Shaving brushes require care and maintenance to ensure that you always get a great shave and that you get the most out of your investment.

 The bristle from Boar is stronger, thicker and less flexible than Badger and at first, very coarse.
 The coarser texture and stronger backbone makes it very useful for lathering soaps well.
 Over time, the natural, unclipped ends of the bristles will split into two or three individual tips connected to the same thick shaft.
 Known as “breaking in”, this will greatly soften the knot and make for a more enjoyable shave.
 Colours range from yellow to white, often with a dyed black imitation band.
 Boar bristle tends to dry quicker than Badger and therefore makes a great travel brush too!

-Harvested from the tail and mane of the horse, Horsehair is often described as being between badger and boar; soft like Badger but with a stiffness similar to Boar.
+Harvested from the tail (approx. 65%) and mane (approx. 35%) of the horse, they are soft and offer great water retention.
 It is good for both bowl and palm lathering.

 The Tuxedo is the first ever black and white shaving knot!
 The knot is named not only after its black and white appearance, but because it gives a truly luxurious experience to your shaving routine.
 The performance of this knot has the ease of lathering of the common “Plisson” style synthetic with some unique differences.
 It is believed that this knot has a similar feel to the “Game Changer” knot with similar tips to that of the “Uber Soft” knot.
 It seems to be almost a hybrid between the two.

-With the same great look of the Tuxedo but with a stronger backbone the Luxedo is a true dream to shave with!
-The feel of the stronger backbone is similar to a Badger Two-Bander making it a perfect choice for both face and bowl latherers.
+With the same great look of the Tuxedo but with a much stronger backbone the Luxedo is a true dream to shave with!
+The feel of the stronger backbone is similar to a short loft Badger Two-Bander making it a perfect choice for bowl latherers and face latherers that like minimal splay.

 Black Tie Synthetic